Chris Harrison apologizes on ‘Good Morning America’ for defending controversial ‘Bachelor’ contestant

 This is the first season in nearly 20 years that “The Bachelor” is featuring a Black man as the lead: Matt James, a 29-year-old real estate broker from New York City.
 Last month, Harrison announced that he would step aside and not host the show’s “After the Final Rose” episode after he defended the contestant, Rachael Kirkconnell.
 According to Internet sleuths, Kirkconnell had “liked” a post of friends posing in front of a Confederate flag; shared an Instagram post whose language echoed the QAnon extremist ideology; dressed in a Native American costume; and attended an “Old South” antebellum-themed party in college in 2018.
 She has since apologized and is among Bachelor Matt James’s three remaining contestants.

 Shortly after those social media posts came to light, Harrison did an interview on “Extra” with Rachel Lindsay, the show’s first Black Bachelorette from 2017.
-In this conversation, Harrison excused Kirkconnell’s actions, saying he was not “the woke police” and noting that while Kirkconnell’s posts weren’t acceptable in 2021, they weren’t such a misstep just a few years ago.
+In this conversation, Harrison excused Kirkconnell’s actions, saying he was not “the woke police” and noting that although Kirkconnell’s posts weren’t acceptable in 2021, they weren’t such a misstep just a few years ago.

 On “Good Morning America,” Harrison was more contrite.
 When Strahan asked Harrison why he would defend Kirkconnell, he said: “I’m an imperfect man.
 I made a mistake.
 And I own that.
 I believe that mistake doesn’t reflect who I am or what I stand for.
 I am committed to the progress — not just for myself, also for the franchise.”